Matthew Janusauskas, Director, Technology & Consulting Services

 Additional AFB Resources

-Megan Dodd joined AFB in 2017 to oversee the Center on Vision Loss, a national demonstration center located in Dallas.
+Megan Aragon joined AFB in 2017 to oversee the Center on Vision Loss, a national demonstration center located in Dallas.
 The Center demo areas and programs are designed to help people with vision loss live more independently.
 With a focus on emerging technologies and tools, and demonstrating solutions directly to individuals with low vision, the Center on Vision Loss is a natural partner for AFB Consulting to conduct and administer user testing projects.